shansitads/chemdict/README.md

 # chemdict

-This is a side project mainly aimed for experimenting with html, javascript and JSON.
+This is a fun-little side project that I did while experimenting with html, javascript and JSON.
-The website allows the user to search chemistry related terms and is gievn the official IUPAC definitions.
+The website allows the user to search chemistry related terms and returns the official IUPAC definitions.

 ### To be done :
 - [x] Add featured terms